tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 First, explain to the students:

 * We are going to create an ERC721 token with the ticker `MARS`.
 Only one entity will be allowed to create the tokens; for this example that will be the "Martian Land Foundation."
-Assume this foundation is a global initiative from the governments of the world and is responsible for the terraforming and fundraising of Martian Land Development.
+Assume this foundation is a global initiative from the governments of the world and is responsible for the terraforming and fundraising of Martian land development.

 * For every token that the Martian Land Foundation mints, an `Auction` contract will be created.
 This auction contract will become the new owner of the token, and will allow the public to bid on that piece of land.
-In the spirit of humanity, some landmarks will be marked as "sovereign" and will not have owners.
+In the spirit of humanity, some landmarks will be marked as "sovereign," and won't have owners.

 * The Martian Land Foundation can end the auctions at any time.